 - Having large meals within 2-3 hours of bed time (a small snack is fine)

-For those of you more concerned about the cosmetic consequences of sleep deprivation, here are a few additional reasons to prioritize your beauty rest and improve your sleep hygiene:
+For those of us who have concerns around the cosmetic consequences of sleep deprivation, here are a few additional reasons to prioritize your beauty rest and improve your sleep hygiene:

 - Puffiness under the eyes, due to fluid and sodium retention